Cool Jerk

-"Cool Jerk" is a 1966 song written by Donald Storball and originally performed by the Capitols.
+"Cool Jerk" is a 1966 rhythm and blues song written by Donald Storball and originally performed by the Capitols.
 It became a hit song in the United States and Canada.
-It was also used in the 1992 American Christmas comedy film Home Alone 2: Lost in New York.

 Original version

 Released in 1966, it reached No. 2 on the American Rhythm & Blues Singles chart, No. 7 on the Billboard Hot 100 and No. 9 on the Canadian Singles Chart.
 The session was arranged by Funk Brother Mike Terry, as the Funk Brothers, Motown's house band, played behind the Capitols on the track.

-Per one of the Funk Brothers, the song was originally to be called "Pimp Jerk".
-This was taken from watching neighborhood pimps, who would dance in the clubs but were too "cool" to do the jerk like regular folks.
-The producer was afraid that a song with the word pimp in the title would be banned or fail to receive much positive attention, and had the title changed to its current form.